mmman64/React-Emoji/README.md

 - [X] Use CSS grid and media queries to make a responsive layout
 - [X] Use Express to serve data from local JSON file
 - [X] Make a fun banner with Gimp
+- [ ] Adapt to AirBnB style guide for ESLint in future

 ![React-Emoji](public/react_emoji.png)